ChristopherH85/ChristopherH85/README.md

 <h2>👨‍💻 Certifcations:</h2>

-- Google IT Support
+- Google IT Support Certification
-- CompTia A+
+- CompTia A+ (est April 2023)
-- CompTia Security+
+- Google IT Automation with Python Professional Certificate (est April 2023)
+- Currently in Security+ bootcamp with estimated completion 2 July 2023

 <h2> 🤳 Connect with me:</h2>